Phil Andrew

-Philip John Andrew (born 4 December 1962, Eldoret, Kenya) has been the Archdeacon of Cheltenham since 17 March 2017.
+Philip John Andrew (born 4 December 1962, Eldoret, Kenya) is an English Anglican priest who served as Archdeacon of Cheltenham from 17 March 2017 until his resignation at the end of 2024.

 Andrew was educated at King Edward's School, Witley, the University of Nottingham and St John's College, Nottingham; and ordained in 2003.
 After a curacy at Greyfriars Church, Reading, he was Vicar of St Mary Magdalene, Reigate from 2006 until his appointment as Archdeacon of Cheltenham.

+In September 2024, it was announced that Andrew intended to resign his archdeaconry effective 31 December 2024.